cervand/PomoDo/README.md

 PomoDo is currently in development.
 My plan is to develop all of the backend first, and then once it is done, I will begin with the frontend.

 ## 🤔 Why
 Currently, I believe that there is no good-looking, simple Pomodoro timer app that works with WearOS.
-Most have features that I personally am not into such as tracking all your sessions, setting up individual tasks, etc. I believe that these features take away from the central focus of a Pomodoro, focus and time management.
+Most have features that I personally am not into features such as tracking all your sessions, setting up individual tasks, etc. I believe that these features take away from the central focus of a Pomodoro, simplicity, focus and time management.
 Therefore, my goal with this app to create a simple and pleasing user interface Pomodoro.
 I also wanted to learn Kotlin and Android app development so I decided that building a basic app was the best course of action.

 Because I am completely new to Android development, I decided to "practice" by building the Pomodoro app for an Android device instead of a WearOS device.
 The endgoal is to connect my Android Pomodo app to its WearOS app and publish to the Play Store.